Information concerning the New Top Level Domains

-There's one thing that all of us have to go through when we are that is creating a new website and that is choosing the correct domain name.
+There’s one thing that all of us have to go through when creating a new website: choosing the correct domain name.
 It is so important to choose the right domain for your site.
-Something that your customers are going to remember off the top of their head, something that looks professional, and most importantly something that suits your website.
-Not only do you have to consider this, however; there's also the issue of whether your chosen URL is taken, or even whether your URL could mislead potential customers.
+Something that your customers will remember off the top of their head, something that looks professional, and most importantly, something that suits your website.
+Not only do you have to consider this, however; there’s also the issue of whether your chosen URL is taken or even whether your URL could mislead potential customers.

-Why new domain suffixes are being released.
-In theory, the new suffixes – everything from .baby to .books and more – should help website owners to create new, interesting domain names.
-There is a whole assortment of new URLs that can be established and used with the release of these new suffixes.
-With a little bit of creativity, businesses can create memorable, to-the-point URLs that catch their customers' attention.
+Why are new domain suffixes being released?
+In theory, the new suffixes – everything from .baby to .books and more – should help website owners to create unique, exciting domain names.
+A whole assortment of new URLs can be established and used to release these new suffixes.
+Businesses can create memorable, to-the-point URLs that catch their customers’ attention with a little bit of creativity.

 New TLD's – will these new suffixes help Google Ranking?

 It means that to achieve anything with the new suffixes, you have to do the same thing you would do with any website.
 There is no easy, one-step way to get instant ratings on Google, no matter what anyone wants you to believe.
-To improve your Google rankings, you need a site that people want to visit.
+To improve your Google rankings, you need a site people to want to visit.
 A website that is both informative and attractive with well-done content and no attempts at spamming.
-Moreover, most importantly a website that meets your audience's interests; one that caters to your audience's interest and not to yours.
+Moreover, most notably, a website that meets your audience’s interests, one that caters to your audience’s interest and not to yours.

 Will the new TLDs catch on?

 So, will the new TLDs catch on and stick with us for years to come?
 Alternatively, will they fall short?
 Only time can tell.
-The internet is always changing, but at the same time, its patrons hate change with an unbridled passion.
-Whether or not the new domain suffixes stick depends on if the site is good enough, people will come to it no matter what it is called.
-The rules of the internet have not changed; good content wins out over a good URL.
+The internet is constantly changing, but at the same time, its patrons hate change with an unbridled passion.
+Whether or not the new domain suffixes stick depends on if the site is good enough.
+People will come to it no matter what it is called.
+The internet rules have not changed; good content wins over a good URL.